Leaders dial up doomsday warning to kick-start climate talks

 The metaphors were dramatic and mixed at the start of the talks, known as COP26.
 For British Prime Minister Boris Johnson, global warming was "a doomsday device" strapped to humanity.
 United Nations Secretary-General António Guterres told his colleagues that people are "digging our own graves."
 And Barbados Prime Minister Mia Mottley, speaking for vulnerable island nations, added moral thunder, warning leaders not to "allow the path of greed and selfishness to sow the seeds of our common destruction."

+Amid the soaring rhetoric, Indian Prime Minister Narendra Modi said his country will aim to stop adding greenhouse gases to the atmosphere by 2070 — two decades after the United States and at least 10 year later than China.
+Modi said the goal of reaching “net zero” by 2070 was one of five measures India planned to undertake to meet its commitments under the Paris climate accord.

-After apocalyptic warnings from those three and a few others, a handful of more sedate — sometimes detailed — speeches followed.
+Meanwhile, a handful of more sedate — sometimes detailed — speeches were also delivered.
 U.S. President Joe Biden and German Chancellor Angela Merkel avoided soaring rhetoric and delved into wonky policy.

 "There's no more time to sit back," Biden said in a more measured warning that also apologized for his predecessor's temporarily pulling the U.S. out of the historic 2015 Paris agreement, something he said put the country behind in its efforts.
 "Every day we delay, the cost of inaction increases."